How To Build A Lead List For Cold Email (2025)

 For example, the ICP for Emailchaser is someone who already uses cold email software.

-If I send cold emails to random business owners, then my response rate will be very low, since most people don’t even know what cold email software is.
+If I'm trying to get new customers for Emailchaser, then contacting random business owners will not work, since most people don’t even know what cold email software is.

 But if I build a list of people that already use cold email software, then they are 10x more likely to respond to my emails, since they are already in the market for what I’m selling.